 The Boston Opportunity Agenda Approach

-The Boston Opportunity Agenda is governed by the CEOs of each member organization who identify important issues facing our educational pipeline in whole or in part, formulate the Boston Opportunity Agenda priorities and strategies, and provide a call to action for community stakeholders.
+The Boston Opportunity Agenda is led by Interim Executive Director Antoniya Marinova, and governed by the CEOs of each member organization who identify important issues facing our educational pipeline in whole or in part, formulate the Boston Opportunity Agenda priorities and strategies, and provide a call to action for community stakeholders.